VDA5050/VDA5050/VDA5050_EN.md

 Some examples for which instant actions could be relevant are:
 - pause the AGV without changing anything in the current order;
-- resume order after pause ;
+- resume order after pause;
 - activate signal (optical, audio, etc.).

 For additional information, see chapter [7 Best practice](#7-best-practice).